primatejs/primate/docs/modules/htmx.md

 # HTMX

-This handler module serves HTMX components with the `.htmx` extension.
+This handler module serves HTMX components with the `htmx` extension.

 ## Install